kivy/kivy/doc/sources/index.rst

 License
 -------

-Kivy 1.7.2 and 1.8 are now under MIT License.
-Previous version are still under LGPL 3 license.
+Kivy is released and distributed under the terms of the MIT license starting version 1.7.2.
+Older versions are still under the LGPLv3.

-Kivy is released under the terms of the MIT License.
-You should have received a copy of the MIT alongside your Kivy distribution.
-See the file LICENSE in the Kivy root folder.
+You should have received a copy of the MIT license alongside your Kivy distribution.
+See the LICENSE file in the Kivy root folder.
 An online version of the license can be found at:

     https://github.com/kivy/kivy/blob/master/LICENSE